LindaEng/SWE-2.0-WORKSHOPS/BACKEND/2-HASH/ReadMe.md

 ** Ideally, you always want sensitive information to be stored as random and unique as possible **

 ## Salting

+- Salting is an extra preliminary step prior to hashing plaintext into our hashing function.
+Salting is ideally used in situations where two or more users may have identical sensitive information(think same password)

+Salt sequence:

 -user1
 - plain text (ex: pW123)-> salting plain text pW123$5rt -> hashing function (pW123$5rt) -> hashed string